JacekDubikowski/build-your-own-framework/readme.md

 ## Introduction

-You would love to build an application that provides some simple logic.
+You would love to build a complex application, but for simplicity, we build one which provides simple logic.
 The application consists of

-* ParticipationService and ManualTransactionParticipationService
+* *ParticipationService* and *ManualTransactionParticipationService*
-* EventRepository and EventRepositoryImpl
+* *EventRepository* and *EventRepositoryImpl*
-* ParticipantRepository and ParticipantRepositoryImpl
+* *ParticipantRepository* and *ParticipantRepositoryImpl*
-* Event and EventId
+* *Event* and *EventId*
-* Participant and ParticipantId
+* *Participant* and *ParticipantId*

-The application is going to be quite simple.
+The application is responsible for assigning participants to events.

+To write an application like that you would probably use a framework.
-So maybe you can skip using frameworks?
+However, maybe you can skip using the framework?

 ## Part 1 - Problem

 ### No framework at all

 In the real world, you probably won't use the main method for the application.
+The logic will be stored in the domain code.
 However, we will use the main method to keep things simple.

 The main method of the mentioned application could look like the below [code](/testapp/src/main/java/io/jd/testapp/NoFrameworkApp.java):